Rehabilitation and intervention

 This one-on-one intervention primarily deals with high-risk sexual and violent offenders.
 Psychologists provide specialist advice, assessment, and treatment to reduce an offender’s risk of re-offending.

 Kowhiritanga is a group-based programme for female offenders with identified rehabilitation needs.
 The programme targets the attitudes and behaviours that contributed to their offending and teaches skills and new ways of thinking.

 The Mauri Toa Rangatahi is a group-based programme for males aged less than 20 years with a medium risk of re-offending.
 The programme aims to address the rehabilitation needs of young men in the community by helping them to understand and start to address the factors that have contributed to their offending.

-The Family Violence Programme is for male offenders assessed as having a low to low-medium risk of reoffending.
-Available in both prison and the community, the Family Violence Programme adopts a strengths-based, cognitive-behavioural approach teaching men new skills to manage their emotions and change their beliefs and attitudes that underlie their abuse and violence.
-The Family Violence Programme also ensures men have strategies in place to maintain their positive changes.
+The Non Violence Programme for Perpetrators of Family Violence is a community based programme for male and female offenders assessed as having a low to low-medium risk of reoffending.
+The Non Violence Programme adopts a strengths-based, cognitive-behavioural approach to teaching new skills to manage emotions and change beliefs and attitudes that underlie abuse and violence.
+The Non Violence Programme also ensures participants have strategies in place to maintain their positive changes.

 Tai Aroha residential programme

 Tai Aroha is a therapeutic community in Hamilton for men of all cultures and nationalities, providing residents who have committed violent offences, with an intensive therapeutic programme and other pro-social activities such as team building, educational activities and work programmes.